mohtashim-ali/course-project-the-basis/Markdown Files/Phase 2 Markdown Files/specification phase 2.md

 ### Future Ideas

-For the future, we would have connected the Front End to our Back End, however due to time contractions this was not possible.
+For the future, we would have connected the Front End to our Back End, however due to time costraints this was not possible.
 However, the Front End was completed and supports LaTeX!